MerkleBros/cozy.computer/_posts/2020-02-26-scraping-speculative-fiction-short-stories-using-python-and-beautiful-soup-4.md

 I like [pylint](TODO: link to pylint) because it will gently remind me when my code is not following common programming patterns and it will format my code in a standard way.
 Pylint is technically a `developer requirement` and the normal pattern is to save those in `dev-requirements.in` but I didn't do that here.

 Running `pip-compile` will place requirements into a `requirements.txt` with all dependencies `pinned`.
-This file has all of your dependencies `pinned` and tells which dependencies required the other dependencies.
+This file has all of your dependencies `pinned` to a specific version and tells which dependencies required the other dependencies.
 My `requirements.txt`:

 ```
 #